civilcode/playbook/process/02-onboarding/team-roles.md

 - Help focusing
 - Things don't fall through the crack

-## Responsabilities
+## Responsibilities

-The roles in a project and their related responsabilities follow.
+The roles in a project and their related responsibilities follow.
 Of course, the responsible for an activity can delegate to other team members.

 ### Project Manager